(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 Chester, the musical cricket who "made New Yorkers stop and listen" returned in this funny Chuck Jones sequel to The Cricket in Times Square.
 Harry the Cat and Tucker the Mouse, hoping Chester's miraculously beautiful music will make the greedy denizens of the Big Apple quit "gimme-ing" and count their blessings instead, journey to Connecticut to fetch him with hilarious results.
 (Check out the alley cat; he's a riot.)
 Does Chester succeed?
 Hey, does Santa have reindeer?

 At last, a Christmas movie my husband will watch!
-It's Christmas Eve and Jay Parsons, a feckless freelance pilot whose wife cannot convince him to settle down and get a steady job after their baby is born, is trying to earn money by flying a crop-dusting plane to a Pacific Island.
-His navigation is fouled and he faces the prospect of ditching the plane in the oceanunless Gordon Vette, the determined pilot of a New Zealand airliner who is his only contact, can manage to find him with the help of his flight crew and his patient passengers.
+It's Christmas Eve and Jay Parsons, a feckless freelance pilot whose wife cannot convince him to settle down and get a steady job after their baby is born, is trying to earn money by flying a crop-dusting plane to Australia.
+Unfortunately his navigation is fouled and he faces the prospect of ditching the plane in the ocean instead of landing at his scheduled stop on Norfolk Islandunless Gordon Vette, the determined pilot of a New Zealand airliner who is his only contact, can manage to find him with the help of his flight crew and his patient passengers.
 The sole holiday decoration is a mistletoe sprig, but the spirit of Christmas is in every inch of this unconventional holiday story.
+(This is based on a true, longer story and the real Jay and Gordon appear in a crowd scene at the end.)

 The classic technicolor confection with Bing Crosby and Danny Kaye.
-The obvious romance novel obstruction between Betty and Bob always drives me nuts, but the movie is a definite treat for the eyes and ears, and when General Waverly walks into the dining room at the end there's not a dry eye in the house.
+The obvious romance novel obstruction between Betty and Bob always drives me nuts, but the movie is a definite treat for the eyes and ears for musical lovers, the set is homey, the costumes lush and colorful, and when General Waverly walks into the dining room at the end there's not a dry eye in the house.
 And then of course there's Bob and Danny's duet of "Sisters"...

 John Denver and the Muppets: A Christmas Together